wendyverdonk93/docs/content/payments/methods/banks/sepa-direct-debit/about.md

     - /payment-methods/banks/direct-debit/what-is-direct-debit/
 ---

-SEPA Direct Debit is a European payment method where customers authorize automatic one-off or recurring debits directly from their bank account.
-It is available in 36 countries and supports SOFORT Banking and iDEAL.
+SEPA Direct Debit is a European payment method where customers authorize automatic one-off debits or recurring payments directly from their bank account.
+It is available in 36 countries.

 ## Summary